top of page

 HANDICRAFT

-101. A piece of hand embroidery in any style or material.
+101. A piece of freehand embroidery in any style or material, maximum 60cm/24” square.

 104. A sheet of potato-printed wrapping paper of your own design.